This Paleo pumpkin and coconut custard is the perfect dessert for your Halloween and Thanksgiving parties! You can make them ahead, too!

 • Crack the eggs into a large bowl, add the maple syrup, and whisk well.

-• Slowly add the warmed coconut milk to the egg and syrup mixture (a little bit at a time) and mix vigorously.
-(Don’t be impatient and add the hot coconut milk all at once or you’ll end up with scrambled eggs!).
+• In a slow and constant stream, add the warmed coconut milk to the egg and syrup mixture, a little bit at a time, and mix vigorously.
+Don’t be impatient and add the hot coconut milk all at once or you’ll end up with scrambled eggs!

-• Pour boiling water into the baking dishes until it reaches halfway up the ramekins and carefully transfer them to the oven.
+• Pour boiling water into the baking dishes until it reaches halfway up the ramekins and shut the oven door.

 • Bake custard cups for about 30 minutes.
 The custards are ready when a knife inserted into them comes out clean and they’re still slightly jiggly in the middle.

-• Cool the custards on a wire rack until they’re room temperature (about 1 hour) and top each one with a sprinkle of toasted coconut.
+• Cool the custards on a wire rack until they’re room temperature.

 Video